You Never Forgot What It Felt Like

 The blitter also has bloom lines and bloom particles — antialiased lines and point sprites with phosphor glow and additive blending, designed specifically for colour vector game aesthetics.
 Tempest.
 Asteroids.
 Star Wars.
 Each primitive has its own intensity and falloff.
 Line crossings get brighter.
 Particle clusters bloom together.
 The bitmap saturates at hot spots.
 It looks like a vector CRT because the maths is the same maths.
 Named presets for the classic arcade titles are built in.
 A full Tempest-style frame — web wireframe, enemy lines, shot particles, explosion burst — renders in well under 500 microseconds.

 FireStorm also has dedicated hardware for ray casting, BSP rendering, and voxel rendering — the techniques behind Wolfenstein 3D, Doom, Quake, Comanche, and Minecraft.
 A pool of parallel ray DDA units casts all 480 screen columns simultaneously, each stepping through the grid at full clock rate and returning hit distance, wall face, and texture offset in one hardware pass.
-A BSP traversal engine walks the scene tree from the viewpoint and outputs visible sectors in front-to-back order to a FIFO the EE drains.
+A BSP traversal engine walks the scene tree from the viewpoint and outputs visible sectors in front-to-back order to a FIFO the FireStorm EE drains.
 A fixed-point reciprocal unit converts distances to column heights in 2–4 cycles rather than the 16–32 a software divide costs.

 FireStorm also supports a layered approach to shadows and lighting without full ray tracing.
 Shadow maps render the scene from the light's point of view into a depth buffer in Graphics SRAM — a standard blitter pass — then a depth comparator tests each pixel during the main render, adding directional shadows at minimal hardware cost.
 The same DDA units used for ray casting can march screen-space rays through the depth buffer for ambient occlusion, contact shadows, and reflections — zero additional silicon, high visual impact.
 A BVH traversal engine (a small generalisation of the SVO engine) and a cross product unit open the path to proper ray-tested shadows for polygon geometry.
 The combination of shadow maps and screen-space techniques produces results most people perceive as ray-traced without the cost of a full path tracer.

 The hardware handles the arithmetic.
-The EE handles the scheduling.
+The FireStorm EE handles the scheduling.
 The blitter draws the textured spans.
 The scanline mixer composites hardware sprites on top at zero additional render cost.
 The 480×270 Standard resolution is what these engines actually ran at — pixel-perfect on the output.

 FireStorm includes a complete isometric rendering system — the techniques behind Populous, Theme Hospital, and RollerCoaster Tycoon, done properly.
 An isometric scanline mapper and diamond span unit render tiles scanline by scanline rather than tile by tile, so the CPU has zero per-tile rendering cost.
 A hardware depth buffer eliminates painter's algorithm sorting entirely — tiles and sprites draw in any order and the depth buffer arbitrates occlusion per-pixel automatically.
 A character walking behind a building is correctly occluded without split-sprite calculations, stencil masks, or any of the tricks those games used on period hardware.
-The SG2000 spends its time on AI, pathfinding, and game logic — not pixel pushing.
+The FireStorm EE spends its time on AI, pathfinding, and game logic — not pixel pushing.
 An RCT-scale scene of 50×50 visible tiles and 500 dynamic sprites runs comfortably within a single frame's blitter budget.

 The Copper is a general register-write engine that fires at any beam position.
 Every FireStorm register is a valid Copper target.
 Palette entries, scroll offsets, layer positions, clip table pointers, layer enables, tile sets, simulation modes — all of it, per scanline, with no CPU involvement.
 If you wrote Copper lists on the Amiga, you already know how to use this.
 If you didn't — you're about to discover what all the fuss was about.